WBBZ-TV

-WBBZ-TV (channel 67) is an independent television station licensed to Springville, New York, United States, serving the Buffalo area.
-It is owned by ITV of Buffalo, a company controlled by former news photographer Philip A. Arno.
-WBBZ-TV's studios are located at the Eastern Hills Mall in the town of Clarence (in a census-designated place called Harris Hill), and its transmitter is located near Springville in the hills of southern Erie County.
+WBBZ-TV (channel 67) is a television station licensed to Springville, New York, United States, serving the Buffalo area.
+It has a primary affiliation with MeTV, but is otherwise programmed as an independent station.
+WBBZ-TV is owned by ITV of Buffalo, a company controlled by former news photographer Philip A. Arno.
+The station's studios are located at the Eastern Hills Mall in the town of Clarence (in a census-designated place called Harris Hill), and its transmitter is located near Springville in the hills of southern Erie County.

 History

 Early years

 The station was founded as WJTQ on March 12, 1993.
-Bill Smith, an amateur radio enthusiast, and his wife, Caroline Powley, daughter of late LPTV innovator John R. Powley, who built several full-service UHF television stations using economical "ham" radio equipment and surplus educational television "translator" transmitters, changed its call letters to WNGS (for "Buffalo wings") in May 1993.
+Bill Smith, an amateur radio enthusiast, and his wife, Caroline Powley, daughter of late LPTV innovator John R. Powley, changed its call letters to WNGS (for "Buffalo wings") in May 1993.

 WNGS initially broadcast on analog UHF channel 67.
-Although licensed as a full-power station, it transmitted its analog signal at low power with a northward directional pattern covering much of the Southtowns, but not reaching the city of Buffalo proper.
-Radiated power in the direction of Buffalo was limited due to a treaty with Canada that protected the coverage area of CHCH-TV-3, a Midland, Ontario-based rebroadcaster of Hamilton, Ontario–based independent station CHCH-TV (channel 11) that also operated on UHF channel 67.
-As a result, from the city of Buffalo northward, it was only available on cable or by satellite, and in certain places in the Southern Tier, it was not available at all.
+Although licensed as a full-power station, it transmitted its analog signal at low power with a northward directional pattern covering much of the Southtowns, but not reaching Buffalo proper.
+Signal broadcast in the direction of Buffalo was limited due to a treaty with Canada that protected the coverage area of CHCH-TV-3, a Midland, Ontario–based rebroadcaster of Hamilton–based independent station CHCH-TV (channel 11) that also operated on UHF channel 67.
+As a result, from the city of Buffalo northward, it was only available on cable or by satellite.

 The station began with an infomercial/home shopping format, but added general-entertainment barter talk shows, cartoons and low-budget sitcoms in 1997.
 WNGS became a UPN affiliate in April 1998, but lost the affiliation to WNLO (channel 23) in January 2003.
 Shortly afterward, WNGS dropped most of its entertainment programming in favor of infomercials.
 For most of its time as an independent station and UPN affiliate, WNGS operated from studios in West Valley, New York.

-Olean, New York, low-powered station WONS-LP shared the UPN affiliation under a mutual agreement with WNGS until the network was picked up by WNLO, at which time, the station began carrying programming from The Sportsman Channel.
+Low-power station WONS-LP in Olean, New York, shared the UPN affiliation under a mutual agreement with WNGS until the network was picked up by WNLO, at which time, the station began carrying programming from The Sportsman Channel.
 At least one television listings provider (Decisionmark Corporation, then-owner of TitanTV which is now owned by Broadcast Interactive Media) had erroneously listed WONS-LP as a translator of WNGS.
 (As of 2018, that station is now a This TV affiliate under the call sign WVTT-CD.)